 Weeks later as we watched a video of what I had missed, I was comforted by a small voice in the background.
 As the doctor answered numerous questions and spoke to our friends and family about the baby, my sister in law, Michelle, can be heard (off camera) quietly asking, “but how is Mary doing?
 Is she ok?”

-Good friends are dependable even when we are not expecting it!
 Something about Michelle remembering me in a moment of celebration is a sweet memory and an example of what makes a good friend.
-Michelle acted as my advocate and stood for me without anyone asking or watching.
+She was an advocate who stood by me without anyone asking or watching.

-Qualities of a Good Friend: Generous
+Quality of a Good Friend: Generous

-The fourth quality of what makes a good friend is generosity; showing a readiness to give to others.
 Deep generosity is expressed not from a place of abundance but from a heart filled with gratitude and appreciation.

 As we tried to get in touch with friends and family, we were struggling to stay hopeful.
 We had just learned our home had been destroyed in a hurricane and we had no place to live.
 I miraculously reached my friend Heidi and she invited us to stay with her.
 When we arrived, she took us in as family and helped us get back on our feet.